Thrombocytopenia - drug induced

 Toggle: English / Spanish

-Thrombocytopenia is any disorder in which there are not enough platelets.
+is any disorder in which there are not enough .
 Platelets are cells in the blood that help the blood clot.
 A low platelet count makes bleeding more likely.

-When drugs or medications are the causes of a low platelet count, it is called drug-induced thrombocytopenia.
+When medicines or drugs are the causes of a low platelet count, it is called drug-induced thrombocytopenia.

-Drug-induced thrombocytopenia occurs when certain drugs or medications destroy platelets or interfere with the body's ability to make enough of them.
+Drug-induced thrombocytopenia occurs when certain medicines destroy platelets or interfere with the body's ability to make enough of them.

-If a drug causes your body to produce antibodies, which seek and destroy your platelets, the condition is called drug-induced immune thrombocytopenia.
-Heparin, a blood thinner, is probably the most common cause of drug-induced immune thrombocytopenia.
+If a medicine causes your body to produce antibodies, which seek and destroy your platelets, the condition is called drug-induced immune thrombocytopenia.
+Heparin, a blood thinner, is the most common cause of drug-induced immune thrombocytopenia.

 If a medicine prevents your bone marrow from making enough platelets, the condition is called drug-induced nonimmune thrombocytopenia.
 Chemotherapy drugs and a seizure medication called valproic acid may lead to this problem.